Category: Areas

 Old electrical systems often featured asbestos due to its resistance to heat and fire.

-A Final Word on Other Asbestos Containing Materials
+A Word on Invisible Asbestos

 Just because asbestos isn't visible doesn't mean it's not there.
 The safest approach is to assume asbestos may be present in any UK home built before 2000, especially if you're planning maintenance, repairs, or upgrades.